chrismacp/chrismacp.github.io/_posts/2019-07-29-testing-exceptions-in-java-with-assertj.md

 }
 ```

-The above is actually quite clear to read to be honest, but it doesn't allow you to check any of the details of the excpetion itself, only that it was thrown.
+The above is actually quite clear to read to be honest, but it doesn't allow you to check any of the details of the exception itself, only that it was thrown.

 ## JUnit ExpectedException Rule